Migrate VMware workloads to Azure

 On the Discover Machine menu

-- Set Are you machines virtulized to Yes, with VMware vSphere Hypervisor
+- Set Are your machines virtualized to Yes, with VMware vSphere Hypervisor

-- Give you appliance a name on Name your Appliance
+- Give your appliance a name on Name your Appliance.

 - Generate a Key